prasanmouli/image-encryption-scheme/README.md

 (Batch 2011-2015, Dept. Of Electrical and Electronics Engineering, National Institute Of Technology, Tiruchirapalli, India)

 <h3>Usage</h3>
-project.m is the primary source file.
-The path for the input image needs to be properly modified in this file. <br/>
+project.m is the primary file.
+The path for the input image needs to be appropriately modified in this file. <br/>